 Even so, however, there is still plenty of research necessary.
 Such is a matter of comparing results, yes, but also finding the best way to manufacture and apply the said treatment.
 Several options are being explored currently.
 Further clinical trials may lead to any number of new applications.

 Currently, two delivery methods are being researched.
 The first is an injection after creating a serum.
 Said serum is the same as most blood treatments, but requires additional filtration and manufacturing to selectively net and isolate the exosomes.
 Obviously, beneficial growth factors will also be in the serum but will not be the focus.

 The second delivery method is very similar to the first.
-Instead of traditional injections, however, it almost resembles currently micro-needling; the practice of puncturing the scalp to improve hair retention.
-The second exosome delivery method is quite similar; the needles, though, are much smaller; 300 μm in diameter at its base and 600 μm tall.
+Instead of traditional injections, however, it almost resembles current micro-needling; the practice of puncturing the scalp to improve hair retention.
+The second exosome delivery method is quite similar; the needles, though, are much smaller; 300 μm in diameter at their base and 600 μm tall.

 Currently, surgeons are applying exosome treatments for hair restoration via injection.
 As time moves on, though, this may change.
 Microneedling may rise in popularity or another delivery method altogether may crop up.

 Exceedingly small, exosomes can cross barriers and carry proteins through barriers too large for cells to cross.
-This better facilitates signaling and dispersal of nutrients.
+This better facilitates the signalling and dispersal of nutrients.
 Both are responsible for the reinvigoration of follicles.
 This is why exosomes are incredibly exciting for treating hair loss.

-Even of greater note, exosomes also prolong the hair growth cycle.
+Even on the greater note, exosomes also prolong the hair growth cycle.
 Hair follicles stuck in the telogen phase (resting phase) convert to the anegan (growth phase) and prolong the cycle of such.